 This course is an introduction to calculus and analytic geometry including limits, continuity of functions, definition of differentiation, derivation of formulas, applications, anti-differentiation and the fundamental theorem of calculus.
-RECOM-MENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
-PREREQ: MATH 222, or appropriate score on District math placement test and other measures as appropriate.
-Transfer: CSU: B4, UC.
+RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+PREREQ: MATH 222 or 225, or appropriate score on District math placement test and other measures as appropriate.
+Transfer: CSU: B4, UC\.
 (IGETC: 2)